gradle/develocity-build-config-samples/common-custom-user-data-maven-extension/README.md

 Please refer to the [Gradle Enterprise Maven Extension User Manual](https://docs.gradle.com/enterprise/maven-extension/#using_the_common_custom_user_data_maven_extension) for more details.

+This plugin requires the `com.gradle.gradle-enterprise-maven-extension` extension to be applied in your build in order to have an effect.

 ### Usage

-In order for the Common Custom User Data Maven extension to take effect, you need to register it in the `.mvn/extensions.xml` file in your root project.
+In order for the Common Custom User Data Maven extension to become active, you need to register it in the `.mvn/extensions.xml` file in your root project.
 The `extensions.xml` file is the same file where you have already declared the Gradle Enterprise Maven extension.
 See [here](https://github.com/gradle/gradle-enterprise-build-config-samples/blob/master/common-custom-user-data-maven-extension/.mvn/extensions.xml) for an example.

 ### Changelog